nandobb1411/Gym_spreadsheet/README.md

 - Integration with fitness tracking devices or apps to automatically log exercise data
 - Customization options for target calorie intake and exercise frequency based on individual goals and needs
 - Expansion of exercise and food databases for more comprehensive tracking and planning.

+## Room for feedbacks
+if you got any sugestions for this project, please do contact me by Email (fernando@bellelis.com.br), my instagram (nandob__) or even my linkedln (https://www.linkedin.com/in/fernando-bellelis-846231205/)